 The EurKitchen Culinary Butane Torch is a popular kitchen mini blow torch that’s more suited for home chefs.
 The previous Bernzomatic torches are more professional grade torches and serious sous vide enthusiasts, while the EurKitchen and the rest of the butane cooking torches below are more suited for home kitchens.

-The EurKitchen and ones below also all use butane fuel, which will push out lower temperatures than propane torches.
-While sears will take longer due to lower temperatures and smaller flames, it’ll also be better for more delicate foods like Crème Brulé, bar cocktails, cigars, camping, and even arts and crafts.
+The EurKitchen and all other searing torches below use butane fuel, which will push out lower temperatures than propane torches.
+While sears will take longer due to lower temperatures and smaller flames, it’ll also be better for more delicate foods like crème brûlée, bar cocktails, cigars, camping, and even arts and crafts.

 The EurKitchen torch has built-in safety features like the finger guard that will help protect your fingers from getting burned by the extreme heat.
 There’s also a gas flow safety lock button for when the torch is turned off to prevent gas leaks.

-If you’re cooking sous vide more casually and don’t need to sear many foods at once, look at the EurKitchen butane torch.
+If you’re cooking sous vide more casually and don’t need to sear food the size of a standard steak and the like, look at the EurKitchen butane torch.

 The Iwatani Butane Torch is a high-quality torch for the home chef.
-It’s great for adding flavors and texture when finishing off your steaks, chicken, fish, and vegetables.
+It’s great for adding flavors and texture when putting the finishing touches on your steaks, chicken, fish, and vegetables.

 Adjustable flame size and shape will keep the flame directed or spread out depending on what you want.
 The Iwatani also has a piezo one touch ignition button for easy use.

-The Sondiko Butane Torch is one of the most popular kitchen torches as it’s great for baking and desserts like crème Brulé.
+The Sondiko Butane Torch is one of the most popular kitchen torches as it’s great for baking and desserts like crème brûlée.